danjac/radiofeed-app/README.md

 > make up

-To update podcast data and download episodes from their RSS feeds:

-> ./bin/manage schedule_podcast_feeds

-You can then generate podcast recommendations with this command:
+You can add some seed data (iTunes categories and sample podcasts):

-> ./bin/manage make_recommendations
+> make seed

 You an also create a super user if you wish to access the Django admin: